Lahav: Archaeology

+Tell Halif

 The ancient settlement of Tel Halif flourished at the time of ancient Egypt.
 It was a 3-hectare site, and it was occupied from Chalcolithic times.
 Also, significant Early Bronze Age remains have been found.
 During the Late Bronze period, an Egyptian “residence building” had been discovered.
 This was the period corresponding to the New Kingdom of Egypt, with several other similar sites found in this area.

 Significant discoveries were made during the excavations in 1994 at the 'Silo site' in the Nahal Tillah area.
 Protodynastic and Early Dynastic Egyptian buildings remains and pottery vessels were found.
 Also, a clay seal impression was found, as well as a sherd bearing the serekh symbol of King Narmer.

 The settlement continued to flourish during the Iron Age II period, when it was fortified.
 It was also active during the Persian period; many figurine fragments have been discovered from that time.